 Secrets to Writing a Tender That Wins Contracts

 Wondering how to write winning tenders?
-If you’re planning to tender for service and maintenance contracts, the most difficult part may be actually writing the tender.
+If you plan to tender for service and maintenance contracts, the most challenging part may be writing the tender.

-After all, not everyone is a skilled writer, and tenders will have specific rules and requirements that you have to follow if you want a chance at winning.
+After all, not everyone is a skilled writer, and tenders will have specific rules and requirements to follow if you want a chance at winning.

 There are the steps to writing a winning tender.
 Click the titles to jump to the one that matters most to you!